Sol-Global/Ovel/README.md

 # Ovel

-Ovel is a Python CLI app that calculates the minimum and maximum orbital velocity around a planet based on the given orbital altitude (in kilometers).
+Ovel is a Python CLI app that calculates the orbital velocity around a planet based on the given orbital altitude (in kilometers).

 ## Run the Application Directly